-This creative architecture course is led by Barbara (Basia) Swierc from West Port Architects, aimed at young people aged 15 to 18 years.
+This creative architecture workshop is led by artist educator Marianne Holm Hansen for young people aged 15 to 18 years.

-Based in London - mainly at the RIBA HQ of 66 Portland Place - all participants must arrive by 11am.
+Based in London, mainly our HQ at 66 Portland Place, all participants must arrive by 11am.
 These workshops are led by professional educators and all materials are included in the ticket price, but lunch is not provided.

-- £150 for participants who qualify for free school lunch.
-(Proof required)
+- £36 for participants who qualify for free school lunch (proof required)